jaffamonkey/pa11y-toolset/pa11y-dashboard/README.md

 # Pa11y Dashboard

 ## Requirements

-Pa11y Dashboard is a [Node.js][node] application and requires a stable or LTS version of Node, currently version 12 or 14.

-⚠️ At the moment, Pa11y Dashboard won't work with Node.js v16.
-Please use Node.js 12 or 14. ⚠️

 Pa11y Dashboard uses a [MongoDB][mongo] database to store the results of the tests.
 The database doesn't have to be in the same server or computer where Pa11y Dashboard is running from.